 Estate planning attorneys help clients make decisions about the distribution of their estate.
 They draft wills, trusts, power of attorneys, and other estate planning documents.

-While carrying on his duties, the attorney must make sure that he helps minimize taxes and fees that can be imposed on the estate.
+While carrying out his duties, the attorney must ensure that he helps minimize the taxes and fees that can be imposed on the estate.

-Estate planning attorneys also advise on life insurance policies, retirement plans, and charitable contributions.
-In case the client’s will goes to the probate court, the attorney gets involved in the litigation.
+Estate planning attorneys advise on life insurance policies, retirement plans, and charitable contributions.
+If the client’s will is litigated in probate court, the attorney is involved.

 According to the U.S. Bureau of Labor Statistics, the projected job growth for all lawyers is 6% from 2018-2028.
 The median annual salary of lawyers in general in May 2019 was $122,960.